iranzo/iranzo.github.io/content/blog/2017-07-26-Citellus-framework-for-detecting-known-issues.en.md

   - Citellus
   - FOSS
 category: tech
+description:
-description: "Learn about Citellus, a framework that will help you detect known issues, and more insightful information about your system"
+  Learn about Citellus, a framework that will help you detect known issues, and more insightful information about your system
-modified: "2022-01-16T21:44:56.417Z"
+modified: 2022-03-23T09:59:53.423Z
 ---

 ## Background